transientskp/old-aartfaac-imaging-pipeline/README.rst

 1. Parse the header
 2. Check for the correct magic
-3. Read a precomputed number of bytes [#]_ from the stream and restructure them into chunks according to subbands.
+3. Read a precomputed number of bytes [#]_ from the stream and restructure them into chunks according to the subbands defined in the xml.
 In this case 2 chunks, one with channels 1-7 and the other with channels 57-63.
 4. Send each chunk of to an available pipeline
 5. Wait for the next 512 bytes to be ready and goto step 1